mrYakamoto/data-drill-stack-and-queue/README.md

 * [Data Structures on Wikipedia](http://en.wikipedia.org/wiki/List_of_data_structures)

 ## Learning Goals
-* Understanding the types of data structures
+* Understand the types of data structures.
-* Implement the Stack and Queue data structures in Ruby
+* Implement the Stack and Queue data structures in Ruby.
-* Determining when to use a particular data structure.
+* Determine when to use a particular data structure.

 ## As you're coding, ask yourself...
 * Do I understand this data structure?